Stacktical/stacktical-dsla-contracts/README.md

     export-data:scripts = runs the below scripts
     export-data:scripts:abis = creates the abis
     export-data:scripts:addresses = creates the addresses.ts file
-    export-data:scripts:natspec-docs = create the natspec-docs on natspec-docs folder
+    export-data:scripts:natspec-docs = compile the contracts and create the natspec-docs on natspec-docs folder